AFO Orthotic Services

 Typically used for people exhibiting quadricep weakness by applying an anterior force at the knee.

-They use a carbon fibre strut to connect the calf to the foot.
-The strut can be of varying stiffness depending on the needs of the patient.
+They use a carbon fibre strut to connect the calf section to the foot section.
+The strut can be of varying stiffness depending on the needs of the patient and can be interchanged.

 Leafspring AFO’s focus on lifting the foot during gait.